 Questions to ask an agent.

-Reviewing the agreement.
+Evaluating the agreement.

 Preparing to buy or offer.

-How much will an agent cost you?
+Just how much will an agent cost you?

 How to Evaluate Real Estate Agents

-Speaking to a Lender
+Speaking with a Lender

 Agent, Realtor or Broker?